Wyoming

 C. Process

 Pardon applications are submitted directly to the governor’s office.
 The statutes describing the process appear to contemplate petitions from prisoners seeking commutation, as opposed to post-sentence pardons, and are barebones.
 See Wyo.
-Stat.
-Ann. §§ 7-13-803 through 806.
-Information that must be provided consists of sentence-related data, plus “any pertinent information the governor may request such as parole and work release records.”
-7-13-804(a).
+Stat. §§ 7-13-803 through 806.
+Information that must be provided consists of sentence-related data, plus “any pertinent information the governor may request such as parole and work release records.” § 7-13-804(a).
 The governor must give notice to the DA three weeks prior to acting, and the DA must provide details of the offense. § 7-13-805(b).
 According to the Wyoming Attorney General’s Office, the entire pardon process generally takes about 4-6 weeks to complete from submission of application to final disposition.
 The Wyoming Board of Parole has a role only in commutation cases, and in statutory restoration of voting rights.

 D. Frequency of grants

-The last two governors of Wyoming have granted no pardons.
+The last several governors of Wyoming have granted no pardons.
 Governor Freudenthal (2003-2011) granted 22 pardons and 28 restorations of rights, approximately 25% of applications filed.
 The governor’s biennial reports to the legislature are available from the Legislative Service Office.

 E. Contact